EddyOwusu/Penetration-Testing-Project/README.md

     Services Detected: FTP, SSH, Telnet, Smtp, Domain, Http, Rpcind, Netbios-SSN, Microsoft-ds,Exec, Login, Shell, Rmiregistry,Ingreslock,NFS, Ccproxy-ftp, Mysq, Postgresql, Vnc, X11, IRC, ajp13

 # Project Description
+This project demonstrates a full penetration testing workflow conducted on the intentionally vulnerable Metasploitable 2 virtual machine.
+The project covers reconnaissance, exploitation, and post-exploitation steps, showcasing practical skills in vulnerability identification and exploitation.
+<b>Current Progress:</b>
+Reconnaissance: Scanned open ports and identified services running on the target using nmap.

+Exploitation: Successfully exploited a vulnerability in vsftpd 2.3.4 to gain shell access using Metasploit.
+Post-Exploitation: Extracted password hashes from /etc/shadow and initiated password cracking using John the Ripper.

 # Technologies Used